riskframe/ai-rmm/framework/measure-2.7.md

 3. Stay informed about emerging security threats, vulnerabilities, and technological advancements in cybersecurity to maintain the AI system's security posture.

+### Measure 2.7: Suggested Work Products

+* Security and Resilience Evaluation Framework - A document that outlines the methodology for identifying, assessing, and mitigating potential security threats and vulnerabilities within the AI system.
+* Security Risk Assessment Report - A report that categorizes identified security risks based on their severity, likelihood, and potential impact, including a plan for prioritizing and addressing these risks.
+* Security Metrics and Thresholds Definition - A document that details quantitative and qualitative metrics for evaluating the AI system's security and resilience, along with defined thresholds for compliance.
+* Security and Resilience Assessment Schedule and Procedures - A set of documents outlining the regular intervals and methodologies for conducting security assessments throughout the AI system's lifecycle.
+* Security Enhancement Prioritization Report - A document which ranks proposed security enhancements based on their potential impact and alignment with organizational risk tolerance.
+* Multilayered Defense Strategy Plan - A document encompassing a comprehensive approach to physical, logical, and procedural security controls, including a schedule for regular reviews and updates.
+* Penetration Testing and Red Team Exercise Report - A report summarizing the methodologies, scenarios, findings, and recommended actions from security testing exercises.
+* Security Patching and Update Procedures Manual - A document detailing the processes for timely application of security patches and updates, including automation strategies and compliance tracking.
+* Continuous Security Evaluation and Enhancement Plan - A set of documentation outlining the approach for ongoing security reviews, stakeholder feedback integration, and adaptation to emerging threats and technological advancements.